psv-format/psv/README.md

 **This is the initial objective.
 If you have a suggestion to change/improve the direction of this then feel free to suggest in the orignal [commonmark post](https://talk.commonmark.org/t/side-thoughts-promoting-pipe-tables-as-a-potential-alternative-to-csv-format-e-g-psv/1862)**

+### Difference from common pipe table syntax

+* No table alignment supported - This is a data format, not a display format

 ## Status

 * Status as of 2018-1-25